DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/intro-ect-video-introduction.md

   This Block will focus on key aspects of your practice to support you in curriculum design and delivery.
-In particular, we will focus on how you can use your improved understanding of how the subject or subjects you teach ‘work’ to deepen and strengthen your pupils’ subject knowledge.
+In particular, we will focus on how you can use your improved understanding of how the subject or subjects you teach 'work' to deepen and strengthen your pupils' subject knowledge.
 You will build on your learning from Block 2 and Block 4 around how knowledge is constructed and developed and the different strategies you can use to support your pupils to become more successful learners.